jepebe/fractal/README.md

 # Fractal

 This is a fractal renderer implemented in Python using the pixel fiddling tools provided by `pxng`.
 The Python solution is extremely slow so a binding to a Rust version of the calculation has been integrated.
 This improves the rendering time approximately 100 times.
+An additional rendering technique is also available, implemented with OpenGL Shaders, this one is at least 20 times faster than the Rust implementation.

 ![Screenshot of a fractal](images/fractal.png)